jasonbayton/11ty/_src/blog/2026/03/mdm-is-dead-long-live-mdm.md

 Flash MDM exists primarily as proof that this shift is real and happening now.
 It's a working, deployable platform with a comprehensive feature set and an architecture designed for extensibility.

-In fact, if you have a spare Android device, you can take the platform for a spin by signing up here:
+In fact, if you have a spare Android device, you can take the platform for a spin by signing up below, just be mindful if you use the assistant, it will run out of OpenAI API credits at some point:

 [https://flash-mdm.netlify.app/join/w/customer](https://flash-mdm.netlify.app/join/w/customer)

 Is it going to replace your enterprise MDM tomorrow?
 Probably not.
 Not next month, either.
 But the fact that it exists at all should give folks in this space something to think about.